Well, second best day.

 In contrast, if you blog about pencils, pens, and papers, then not only will you have to compete with pencil-related blogs, you will also face competition from pen-related blogs, paper-related blogs, and other pencil, pen, and paper-related blogs.

-Plus, if you’re blog has a specific niche, Google (and other search engines) will have an easier time recognizing what your blog is all about, and will more likely recommend your blog to people searching about that specific topic.
+Plus, if your blog has a specific niche, Google (and other search engines) will have an easier time recognizing what your blog is all about, and will more likely recommend your blog to people searching about that specific topic.
+But if Google can’t figure out what your blog is about and who it is for, then it won’t know to whom it will show or recommend your blog.

 - Pick a topic you enjoy talking about

 When you blog, you most likely won’t just make one, two, or ten articles.
-You’ll usually be writing many more than that, especially when you’re just starting out all by your lonesome.
+You’ll certainly be writing many more than that, especially when you’re just starting out all by your lonesome, and especially when you’re blogging for the long-term.

-So it’s important that you pick a topic you enjoy writing about, a topic that you are, firstly, passionate in, and secondly, knowledgeable in.
+So it’s important to pick a topic you enjoy writing about.
+A topic that you are, firstly, passionate in, and secondly, knowledgeable in.

 Choose a topic that you aren’t just very interested in today.
-Choose one that you’ll enjoy talking about even after one, two, or five years have already passed.
+Choose one that you’ll enjoy talking about even after two or five years have already passed.

 You might be eager now to share everything you know about the apparently shell-less terrestrial gastropod mollusks – aka slugs – but will you still have that enthusiasm five years into the future?